oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

 * For each item in
   * `/vulnerabilities[]/product_status/known_not_affected` an impact statement SHALL exist as machine readable flag in `/vulnerabilities[]/flags` or as human readable justification in `/vulnerabilities[]/threats`.
-    For the latter one, the `category` value for such a statement MUST be `impact` and the `details` field SHALL contain a a description why the vulnerability cannot be exploited.
+    For the latter one, the `category` value for such a statement MUST be `impact` and the `details` field SHALL contain a description why the vulnerability cannot be exploited.
   * `/vulnerabilities[]/product_status/known_affected` additional product specific information SHALL be provided in `/vulnerabilities[]/remediations` as an action statement.